Agney19/ds-number-service/README.md

 - spring.datasource.url - url to DB;
 - spring.datasource.username - DB user name;
 - spring.datasource.password - DB user password;
-- num-service.max-value - max value than can be passed to the service.
+- num-service.max-value - max value that can be passed to the service.
   This value must be >=0 and < Integer.MAX_VALUE.

 Example command: